Having chosen the wing, supersonic business jet's developers focusing on rest of aircraft

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Aerion Designs Supersonic Business Jet Around Natural Laminar Flow".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Aerion Designs Supersonic Business Jet Around Natural Laminar Flow".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.